-With many websites—especially blogs—it’s very common to break the main listing of posts up into smaller lists and display them over multiple pages.
-Jekyll has pagination built-in, so you can automatically generate the appropriate files and folders you need for paginated listings.
+With many websites — especially blogs — it’s very common to break the main listing of posts up into smaller lists and display them over multiple pages.
+Jekyll offers a pagination plugin, so you can automatically generate the appropriate files and folders you need for paginated listings.

 Pagination only works within HTML files

 Pagination does not work from within Markdown or Textile files from

 your Jekyll site.
 Pagination works when called from within the HTML